While having to track down lost items for your elderly loved ones might be painful, nothing is worse than knowing

 Buy For Them A Key Tracker

-Lastly, buy them a key tracker which can serve as the best key finder or tracking device for just about any other lost item.
-With all of the technology that we have right at our fingertips today, there is no excuse to not have anti-lost devices for your elderly loved one.
+Lastly, buy them a key tracker with app which can serve as the best key finder or tracking device for just about any other lost item.
+With all of the technology that we have right at our fingertips today, there is no excuse to not have anti-lost devices for your elderly loved ones.
 This will help them and you feel less stress.
 Plus, if you attach one of these tracking devices to an item such as their wallet, it could even help you find them if they somehow wander off and get lost.
-There are a lot of benefits to having a smart tracker for your elderly loved one, so here is a list of our favorite key tracker.
+There are a lot of benefits to having a smart tracker for your elderly loved ones.

 And if it’s dementia or most specifically Alzheimer’s -- like what the character Alice was diagnosed with -- it will only get worse over the months and years to come.
 A medical professional should be consulted for a complete diagnosis.

 There are many skills you can learn to help your parents, from creating structured routines and simple lists to asking for help from professional caregivers who are experienced in caring for those with memory loss and wandering.
-But when Mom or Dad starts getting lost, it’s time to act.
+But when Mom or Dad starts getting things lost, it’s time to act.